holoubekm/dot_backup_tools/README.md

 git clone https://github.com/holoubekm/dot_backup_tools
 cd dot_backup_tools
 cp ./example/backup.list .
-# Now please modify the file.list and specify files to be backuped
+# Now please modify the backup.list and specify files to be backuped
 # Lines with the leading hash "#" are considered to be comments
 # You can specify files as well as whole directories